Afanc: In popular culture

 An afanc appears in Silver on the Tree, the final book in Susan Cooper's The Dark is Rising sequence.

 In the Merlin episode "The Mark of Nimueh", the villainess Nimueh creates an afanc by molding a small figure out of clay and hatching it from an egg-like container.
 The creature spreads a deadly disease across Camelot through the water it inhabits, until Merlin and Arthur manage to destroy it.

 In China Miéville's 2002 book The Scar, the floating city-state of Amarda summons an avanc, attaching it to the city and using its huge pulling-power to cross the ocean.

 In the October Daye series by Seanan McGuire, afanc are a marsh creature about the size of a cow with fur, scales, and a "disturbing" number of teeth.

+The Super Sentai TV series Juken Sentai Gekiranger features the Genjuken Warrior known as Genju Afanc-Fist Sojo who is modeled after the rodent depiction of the Afanc and is also based on the rat of the Chinese zodiac.
+In Power Rangers Jungle Fury, he is adopted into Badrat of the Phantom Beasts.

-In The Lord of the Rings Online video game the culture of Dunland, sparsely described by J. R. R. Tolkien, is heavily based on the Welsh mythology.
-The "Avanc" appear as wildlife monsters in Dunland, with appearance resembling that of a crocodile with fur and scales.
+In The Lord of the Rings Online video game, the culture of Dunland, sparsely described by J. R. R. Tolkien, is heavily based on the Welsh mythology.
+The "Avanc" appear as wildlife monsters in Dunland with an appearance resembling that of a crocodile with fur and scales.